RyanJarv/ryanjarv.github.io/_posts/2025-01-07-unauthenticated-role-scanning.md

 considering I reduced the concurrency quite a bit in the org test.
 In any case, it seems scanning at 20k tests/second for short durations (up to 20 seconds) is possible.
 And secondly, GoLang is awesomely fast.

+Edit: Lets go with ~13.5k /sec, looking at the stats code again it didnt need to be adjusted.
+This makes a bit more sense too.

 One question I still have though is how API limiting works on these API actions, if they use a token bucket rate limiter these short-duration tests may not mean that much since the bucket is usually refilled slowly over some duration of time.
 Either way, I thought this was interesting and wanted to share the results even if it wasn't exactly a